ligato/docs/docs/plugins/vpp-plugins.md

 ### Proxy ARP

-Proxy ARP is a technique whereby a device on a subnet responds to ARP queries for the IP address of a host on a different network.
-You must enable the desired interfaces to support proxy ARP.
+Proxy ARP is a technique in which a device on a subnet responds to ARP queries for the IP address of a host on a different network.
+You must enable interfaces to support proxy ARP.

 **References:**

 - [VPP Proxy ARP proto][L3-proto]
 - [VPP Proxy ARP model][L3-models]

-The Proxy ARP proto lays out a list of IP address ranges, and another list for interfaces.
-You must configure the interface before enabling it for proxy ARP.
+The proxy ARP proto lays out a list of IP address ranges, and another list for interfaces.
+You must configure the interface before enabling proxy ARP.

 ---